irahrosete/snake-game/README.md

 The target audience is anyone from someone looking to have a break from a day's work, to someone who is looking to improve their basic coordination skills, to a master Snake gamer wanting to keep their lead recorded.

 ## Features

+- at least three features
+- describe each
+- use of variables and the concept of variable scope
+- loops and conditional control structures
+- error handling
+300 words
 #### Game interface

 The actual game will be housed in a window separate to the terminal to give a better user experience.
 There will be an ability to pause and quit the game once it is started, and to restart the game once over.
 The snake will be able to go through the canvas borders and come back in through the other side.
 The game will automatically finish once the snake hits its own body.
 #### Scoring system
 The game will keep track of the number of items that the snake eats: 1 point for every dot.
 The program will keep a record of the top 10 highest scoring players and their corresponding scores.